 Does this page answer your questions about Berlin Health & Rehab Center?

 We gave this facility just a D for our short-term care rating.
 This is not a very good score.
 Our short-term care ratings are important for people needing rehabilitation.
 Rehabilitation generally utilizes additional highly-skilled nursing.
 Skilled nursing includes a wide scope of nursing services, ranging from registered nurses to physical and speech therapists, as well as other forms of therapy.
 Considering its score in this area, we were not surprised to learn that this place was well below average in terms of the number of registered nurse and physical therapy hours provided to its residents based on the metrics we assessed.
 Frankly, this was about what we expected to find.
 Lastly, we assessed the number of residents that ultimately returned home from this facility.
 This nursing home didn't fare well here either.
 In fact, we found that just 5.2 percent of this facility's residents were able to return home.
 This figure was well off the national average.

 Long-term Care Quality

-The final area we assessed is long-term care.
-Sadly, it received an F in this area, which is a rock bottom grade.
-This is clearly a major disappointment.
-When facilities receive this type of grade in long-term care it is a bad sign for patient care and it may mean that the facility is not as well-staffed.
-On top of considering the amount of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
-Candidly, we were a bit alarmed this facility provided the vaccine to just 88.489204 percent of its residents.
-To our surprise, this nursing home was actually able to limit hospitalizations.
-With only 0.01 hospitalizations per 1,000 long-term resident days, this nursing home has fewer hospitalizations than many nursing homes.
+The last category we graded is long-term care.
+Sadly, it received an F in this area, which is a bottom of the barrel grade.
+When nursing homes receive a grade in this range in long-term care it generally means the facility didn't perform well in our measures relating to patient care.
+In addition to assessing the amount of care provided by aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+As it turns out, this facility administered the vaccine to just 81.53846 percent of its residents, which is a bit of a concern.
+Surprisingly, this place was actually able to limit hospitalizations.
+With just 0.01 hospitalizations per 1,000 long-term resident days, this facility has fewer hospitalizations than the majority of nursing homes.
 This is its best score in this category.